San Marcos Growers LogoSan Marcos Growers

 This plant was one we named and grew from 2003 through 2008.
 It was a vegetative sport of a cultivar called Inca Spice that was also called 'Amazon' or 'Yellow Amazon' and was introduced in 1998 as part of the Könst Inca Collection.
 We grew this plant from 2003 until 2008.

-This information about Alstroemeria 'Flame' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Alstroemeria 'Flame' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.